 KOREA 1102 - 4 Credits

-Continuation of KOREA-1101 with emphasis on increased accuracy in listening, speaking skills, reading and writing.
-For students who have successfully completed Korean 1101 or equivalent or three years of high school Korean.
-(4 lecture hours)
+Continuation of KOREA-1101

+with emphasis on increased

+accuracy in listening, speaking

+skills, reading and writing.
+For

+students who have successfully

+completed Korean 1101 or

+equivalent or three years of

+high school Korean.
+(4 lecture

+hours)
-KOREA 1840 - 1-4 Credits

-Exploration and analysis of topics within the discipline to meet individual studentdefined course description, goals, objectives, topical outline and methods of evaluation in coordination with and approved by the instructor.
-This course may be taken four times for credit as long as different topics speaking and writing of kana and kanji as well as reading of authentic materials.
-For students who have successfully completed Japanese 2201 or equivalent or five years of high school Japanese.
-(4 lecture hours)
+KOREA 1840 - 1-4 Credits Exploration and analysis of topics within the discipline to meet individual student-defined course description, goals, objectives, topical outline and methods of evaluation in coordination with and approved by the instructor.
+This course may be taken four times for credit as long as different topics are selected.

-are selected.
 Prerequisite: Consent of instructor is required (1 to 4 lecture hours)